 While for risk distribution, the basis is on the law of large numbers.
 IRS provides a safe harbor ruling 2002-89 for risk distribution.
 It considers whether or not the captive insurance company distributes risks adequately enough.
 Firstly, it considers if the captive insurance company insures 12 or more separate entities.
 Ensuring that these separate entities have no more than 15% of the risk and no less than 5%.
 Secondly, it considers if the captive insurance company has 50% independent or third-party risks.
 If the conditions are met, then the captive insurance company becomes valid by the IRS.
 However, if the captive insurance company doesn’t meet the condition, it can’t be valid.
 Captive insurance companies without 12 or more separate entities have to get their risk distribution from risk pools.

 Due to the surge in premiums across different industries, many clients seek captive insurance companies.
-Most companies take this route because their insurance premiums skyrocket all the time.
+Most companies take this route because their insurance premiums skyrocket constantly.

-One option these companies have is to set up their own captive insurance company.
+These companies have one option: to set up their own captive insurance company.
 They do this in place of paying premiums within a traditional insurance market.
 The IRS requires risk distribution before you can set up your captive insurance company.

 You must have enough independent risks that don’t relate to each other.
 Also, you should be able to pull these risks together to reach the law of large numbers.
-Without the law of large numbers, your captive insurance company won’t be valid, according to the IRS.
+According to the IRS, your captive insurance company won’t be valid without the law of large numbers.

-Also, to set up a captive insurance company, your clients are to contribute their premiums.
-This way, you get an even risk distribution.
-Middle and large market companies struggle to meet this requirement within their captive insurance companies, and they opt in for risk pooling as a result.
+Also, to set up a captive insurance company, your clients must contribute their premiums.
+This ensures an even risk distribution.
+However, middle and large market companies struggle to meet this requirement within their captive insurance companies, and as a result, they opt for risk pooling.

 So, what is risk pooling?
 Risk pooling is when a number of captive insurance companies combine to share their risks.
 Risk pools were uniquely designed solutions for enterprise risks.
 Risk pooling works with the partners paying a portion of their direct written premium to the pool.